art

 • Body Dysmorphia

-As an adult that once was a kid with the internet, putting hyperconnected into the hands of the youth is irresponsible at best.
-The highlight reel effect is omnipresent on the platform and isn’t really understood by most.
-Kids need to be taught this kind of stuff; parents are god’s tools and gurus for the youth.
-Your kids need you to help them navigate the thick and difficult world of technology that has become more and more predatory over time, from video games, to social media, to conspiracy theories, to just general laziness and confirmation bias and a sense of privilege and narcissism that seems to have become rampant in American society.
-Teachers, educators, and family typically share values to create humility, to share the good for the betterment of everyone who is ready to work for it.
+As an adult that once was a kid with the internet, putting hyperconnectedness into the hands of the youth is irresponsible at best.
+The highlight reel effect is omnipresent on the platform and the internet as a whole and isn’t really understood by most folks.
+Kids need to be taught this kind of stuff in school; parents can’t be relied on to teach their kids this stuff because a lot of them don’t know about it.
+Kids need parents to help them navigate the thick and difficult world of technology that has become more and more predatory over time, from video games, to social media, to conspiracy theories, to just general laziness and confirmation bias and a sense of privilege and narcissism that seems to have become rampant in American society.
+Teachers, educators, and family, parents, brothers sisters, etc. typically share values to create humility.
+That’s why we generally both love and hate the time around our parents.

-With the advent of all of this new, super powerful technology, we are at a crossroads of a civilization.
+With the advent of all of this new, super powerful technology, we are at a crossroads of a civilization, especially in this country.
 America can either learn to be ethical, to strive for the greatest good, or we will become a corrupt pile of shit-bags that just want to argue and compete with each other to be the best in some imagined competition.
 There is always hope for something greater.

 These findings underscore the need for greater awareness about time spent on social media. and intervention strategies to mitigate the harmful effects of Instagram on the mental health and wellbeing of young people in America.
 If you know someone that is spending way too much time on Instagram, or Facebook, or any other platform, you should tell them.
 Be their friend in real life.